-Any international student admitted to a master's degree program at the Seminary will receive 100% tuition support for the credit hours required for the degree.
+Any international student admitted to a master's degree program at the Seminary will receive a 100% tuition scholarship for the credit hours required for the degree.
+International students are also eligible for Presidential Scholarships and Bookends Scholarships.
 Admitted international students must also provide documentation of ability to cover non-tuition expenses while living in the United States in order to enroll in classes.